anmolpanwar/DBMS/README.md

 }
 ```
 #### Tokenization
-Dividing the string based on a delimiter.
+Dividing the string based on a delimiter using strtok function.
 ```c
 #include<string.h>